Choosing destinations is one of your key decisions. Read about different research you can do to help you make your mind up.

 Here are some of the key resources for researching possible host universities:

-Enrol yourself in the Study Abroad office VLE organisation (see instructions above).
+Enrol yourself in the Study Abroad Minerva organisation (see instructions at the top of this page).

 Look at the Popularity Index.
-You will find this document in the Study Abroad office VLE organisation, in the Exchange Partner Information folder, and it will give you an idea of which of our partner universities are more popular.
-If your level 1 average is not too far above the eligibility requirement of 60, you may be advised to consider the less competitive partner universities.
+You will find this document in the Study Abroad Minerva organisation, in the Partner University Information page, and it will give you an idea of which of our partner universities are more popular.
+If your level 1 average is not too far above the eligibility requirement of 60, you may be advised to consider less competitive partner universities.

 Browse the partner university website.
 Look at the partner universitys main website to get a feel for academic specialities, campus life, and the local area.
 Most universities will also have a dedicated section for international students that may also be useful, as it wont assume any local knowledge.